mzguntalan/rem-tex/README.md

 - The "LaTeX Style" Tag makes your document look like a real LaTeX document
 - "Boxed" Tag allows you to put a lovely box to notes to make them stand out

+## LaTeX Style Documents
+Use the "LaTeX Style" Tag on the root/title rem.

 ### Light Mode
 Default                    | With LaTeX Style Tag
 :-------------------------:|:-------------------------: